rOpenGov/sotkanet/pkg/inst/doc/vignette.md

 Sotkanet API R tools
 ===========

-This is an [rOpenGov](http://ropengov.github.com/sotkanet) R package to access data from the [Sotkanet portal](http://uusi.sotkanet.fi/portal/page/portal/etusivu/hakusivu) providing over 2000 demographic indicators across Finland and Europe, maintained by the National Institute for Health and Welfare (THL).
+This is the [sotkanet](http://ropengov.github.com/sotkanet) R package to access data from the [Sotkanet portal](http://uusi.sotkanet.fi/portal/page/portal/etusivu/hakusivu) that provides over 2000 demographic indicators across Finland and Europe, maintained by the National Institute for Health and Welfare (THL).
 For more information, see [Sotkanet indicator database](http://uusi.sotkanet.fi/portal/page/portal/etusivu/tietoa_palvelusta) and [API description](http://uusi.sotkanet.fi/portal/pls/portal/!PORTAL.wwpob_page.show?_docname=22001.PDF).
+This package is part of [rOpenGov](http://ropengov.github.com/).

 ### Installation